julian4schmid/coc-cwl-stats/README.md

 # CoC CWL Stats

 ## Overview
-This Java application analyzes the player performance of several clans in the mobile game Clash of Clans.
+This Java application analyzes and ranks player of several clans in the mobile game Clash of Clans based on their performance.

 ---